Murder of Tiahleigh Palmer

 Tiahleigh Alyssa Rose Palmer (sometimes known as Tia or Tiah) was a 12-year-old Australian girl who lived in Logan City, Queensland.
 She was murdered on 30 October 2015.
-Her remains were found six days later and her foster father, Rick Thorburn, was charged on 20 September 2016 with her murder.
+Her remains were found six days later and her foster father, Rick Thorburn, was charged with her murder on 20 September 2016.
 Thorburn pleaded guilty to the murder before the Supreme Court of Queensland on 25 May 2018.

 Disappearance and death

 Palmer's foster father said he drove her to Marsden State High School on 30 October 2015.
 She did not attend any classes and was not seen for the rest of the day.
 On 5 November, police released photos and appealed to the public for information on her whereabouts in a press conference.
-Later that day, the remains of a female aged 12–18 were found on the bank of the Pimpama River and, on 6 November, they were officially identified as Palmer's.
+Later that day, the remains of a female aged 12–18 were found by a fisherman on the bank of the Pimpama River and, on 6 November, they were officially identified as Palmer's.
 Police then began a search for her backpack and school uniform.
 On 7 November, a vigil was held in Logan and, on 14 November, her funeral was held and attended by more than 600 people.

 On 4 December 2015, a shoe believed to be Palmer's was found near where her body was discovered.
 Police conducted many interviews, searched the area around the Pimpama River and forensically examined a number of houses and vehicles.
 The investigation failed to find her missing backpack and school uniform.

+In June 2021, a coronial inquest into the specific cause of Palmer's death was held, at which Thorburn stated that he "thinks" he "must have accidentally suffocated her".
+Coroner Jane Bentley rejected his claim of it being accidental, as she found him to be "completely without remorse", though she agreed with Thorburn on the likely cause of death, stating "I find that Richard Thorburn deliberately killed Tiahleigh – he did so at the residence of the Thorburn family between 7:30pm and 9:30pm on October 29, 2015" and that "While the exact cause of her death cannot be conclusively determined, I find that it is most likely that she was choked or asphyxiated."